-Today we will enter one of the most magnificent game parks in Africa, which teems with large game and boasting about 380 species of birds.
-We are based in the park for the next 3 nights and will spend time visiting a range of habitats.
-We move about the park, staying in the different camps to keep driving time down, not retracing our steps.
-It's a large park and much to see!
-Floodlit waterholes at all three camps provide wonderful game viewing at night as well as providing opportunities to see nightjars and owls.
-Etosha is famous for its large game populations and during our stay here we should see Lion, Elephant, Burchell's Zebra, Red Hartebeest, Blue Wildebeest, Springbok, Oryx, Giraffes, Greater Kudu and several smaller antelope.
-Among the rarer species regularly seen are Black Rhino (especially at waterholes at night), Cheetah and Black-faced Impala, a subspecies only found in Namibia.
-We take time to see the various species well and there will be excellent photographic opportunities.
+Over the next two days we explore one of the most magnificent game parks in Africa, which teems with large game and boasts about 380 species of birds.
+We are based in the park at two different camps for three nights in total and spend time visiting a range of habitats.
+(Okaukuejo and Halali are situated inside the park-one night each; Mokuti Lodge is situated on the eastern periphery-one night, two full days) We move to a second camp to keep driving time down, not retracing our steps.
+Our camps provide wonderful game viewing at night as well as providing opportunities to see nightjars and owls.

+Etosha is famous for its large game populations and during our stay here we should see Lion, Elephant, Burchell's Zebra, Red Hartebeest, Blue Wildebeest, Springbok, Oryx, Giraffes, Greater Kudu, and several smaller antelope.
+Among the rarer species regularly seen are White and Black Rhino (especially at waterholes at night), Cheetah, and Black-faced Impala, a subspecies only found in Namibia.
+We take time to see the various species well and there are excellent photographic opportunities.

-The grassy plains north of Okaukuejo Camp are the best areas in the park to see Pink-billed Lark, Double-banded Courser, Northern Black (White-quilled) Korhaan and Spike-heeled Lark.
-Raptors are abundant and we should see Martial Eagle, Secretary Bird, Bateleur, Ovambo Sparrowhawk, Tawny Eagle and Greater Kestrel.
-Migrant raptors such as Western Red-footed Kestrel, Lesser Spotted Eagle and Yellow-billed Kite can be seen in large numbers during the wet season.
+The grassy plains north of Okaukuejo Camp are the best areas in the park to see Pink-billed Lark, Doublebanded Courser, Northern Black (White-quilled) Korhaan, and Spike-heeled Lark.
+Raptors are abundant and we should see Martial Eagle, Secretary Bird, Bateleur, Ovambo Sparrowhawk, Tawny Eagle, and Greater Kestrel.
+Migrant raptors such as Western Red-footed Kestrel, Lesser Spotted Eagle, and Yellow-billed Kite can be seen in large numbers during the wet season.
 This is an excellent area for mammals and we keep a good eye out on the waterholes.

-The camp situated in the center of the park, Halali is wooded, and the best site to see Violet Wood-hoopoe, Bare-cheeked Babbler and Carp's Tit.
+Near the center of the park, the Halali is wooded, a great stop for us as it's the best site to see Violet Wood-hoopoe, Bare-cheeked Babbler, and Carp's Tit.
 Birding is great right from our lodgings, perfect for early morning birding options.

-In the East around Namutoni the open grasslands are home to Namibia's isolated population of Blue Crane, Temminck's Courser, Grey-backed and Chestnut-backed Sparrowlark and Eastern Clapper Lark.
+By the Von Lindequist Gate to the east we find the open grasslands are home to Namibia's isolated population of Blue Crane, Temminck's Courser, Grey-backed and Chestnut-backed Sparrowlarks, and Eastern Clapper Lark.
 The elusive Black-faced Babbler occurs in dense Terminalia woodlands in this area.

-Three night's accommodations in Etosha National Park (B,L,D, all days)
+Accommodations at Halali Camp, Mokuti Lodge, respectively (B,L,D, all days)